xAPPO/MQTT/README.md

 MQTT client for Hubitat

-This is currently alpha3b release

-The licence for alpha3 has been updated to be restrictive whilst in testing.
+The licence for alpha4 has been updated to be restrictive whilst in testing.
 I intend the final version to be under a much less restrictive licence although it will likely require my express written permission to publish any derivate code and no commercial offering will be allowed.

-Release notes for alpha3b
+Pre Release notes for alpha4
-8th June 2019
+30th September 2019

+This is the pre8 'Adventurer' release of alpha 4 - at this time it is still a work in progress but reasonably useable I hope.
+Please backup first though and use at your own risk.
+You must install the app and the three drivers.
+They have all changed.

+You may lose/have to recreate any virtual devices that you have that import devices from MQTT into HE.
+If this is a concern contact me first as there is a way around it.

+This read me will be updated again very shortly with the new features for alpha4 - meanwhile here are the V3 instructions.

 # Features